DreymaR/BigBagKbdTrixPKL/Source/README.md

 		- Several default X11 sequences cause trouble with this: `c+<letter>` (caron), `b+<letter>` (breve), `ng` for ŋ, `ae` for æ etc.
 		- I had to nuke/unselect most one-char composes/completions, to make sure we don't stumble over a sequence when wanting the DK.
 			- Some sequences were restored with a leading apostrophe, like for instance `'ng` instead of just `ng` for ŋ.
 		- Since it's still slightly Work-In-Progress, it isn't on by default.
-Turn it on by defining `@co0`, e.g., in `EPKL_Layouts_Override.ini`.
+Turn it on with a `CoDeKeys` entry in `EPKL_Settings_Override.ini`.
-		- If `@co0` is undefined (or defined as '--'), the Compose key does nothing after an unrecognized sequence, like it used to.
 	- Added a separate dead key for the Shift-Compose mapping, `@co1`.
-If using the CoDeKey © key, we'll have both @co0 and @co1.
+Using the CoDeKey © key, we can then have both @co0 and @co1.
 		- For now, it points to the Ext_Command release table.
 Slight problem: Its releases are Shift sensitive, so mind Sticky Shift timing.
-	- Fixed: Generating all DK images didn't generate the `co0` ones, because `co0` isn't used directly in any layout mappings.
-Added a check around the © key.
-	- Changed the Prefix-Entry prefix for Unicode points from `«` to `†` to accommodate the new `«»` HIG prefix.
-Plus, it looks nicer.
-Still using `~` for it.

-	- Added an optional `«»`-enclosed display tag to the prefix-entry syntax, so help images can show any desired short string on a key.
-		- Example: «,␣»  α{,}{Space}  		; Comma-Space (on @co0)
-	- Help image entries more than one character long may be scaled by a `fontSizes` table entry in the settings file.
-	- Moved all HIG settings from their separate file into the Settings file: They'll be easier to find, and Settings_Override works on them.
-	- NOTE: Remember to restart EPKL before image generation when there are changes to DK images
+	- Made a `CoDeKeys` setting in the Settings file for which Compose keys are CDKs, instead of the old `if co0 defined` nonsense.

+	- A "Special keys" tab on the Settings GUI can define Caps key behavior, Compose keys and CoDeKeys.
+		- These can also be set using the Key Mapper tab and `.ini` file editing, but this way should be more clear for newcomers.

 <br>

 TODO: